 This project was identified as a high priority project in the Ahtanum-Wide Hollow Comprehensive Flood Hazard Management Plan.
 The partners involved in this project include Federal Emergency Management Agency (FEMA), Washington State Emergency Management Division, Yakima County Water Resource Division, the City of Yakima, the North Yakima Conservation District and many landowners.

-- Eliminate flood hazard risks to the surrounding subdivisions (Cottonwood Grove, Westbrook Subdivisions, Meadowbrook Mobile Home Park, and residences along Wide Hollow drainage.
+Eliminate flood hazard risks to the surrounding subdivisions i.e., Cottonwood Grove, Westbrook Subdivisions, Meadowbrook Mobile Home Park, and residences along Wide Hollow drainage.

-- Restore (relocate) Shaw Creek from a roadside ditch to a more natural setting near its historic location in a protected corridor.
+Restore and relocate Shaw Creek from a roadside ditch to a more natural setting near its historic location in a protected corridor.

-- Improve water quality and habitat in Shaw Creek and Wide Hollow Creek (303 (d) impaired waters) by introducing native species, removing introduced species, and reducing flooding and developing a more natural stream channel for both Shaw Creek and Wide Hollow Creek.
+Improve water quality and habitat in Shaw Creek and Wide Hollow Creek (303 (d) impaired waters) by introducing native species, removing introduced species, and reducing flooding and developing a more natural stream channel for both creeks.